Kalcode/neural-net/DETAILS.md

 This example demonstrates the network's ability to learn more complex logical operations with multiple outputs.

 ## Iris Classification Example

 The Iris classification problem is a well-known dataset in the machine learning community.
 It involves classifying iris flowers into three species based on four features: sepal length, sepal width, petal length, and petal width.
 This example demonstrates how our neural network can handle multi-class classification tasks with real-world data.

-In our simplified version, we use three features:
+We use all four features:
 1. Sepal length
 2. Sepal width
 3. Petal length